 As with all celebrations in Romania, Dragobete is an occasion for people to enjoy the communal life and start over.

 We’re telling you: get ready to experience a joyful time with people who still have a spiritual connection to nature.

-And what better way to end the day than by attending the shared evening tour and traditional dinner afterwards?
+And what better way to end the day than by attending the shared evening tour and traditional dinner afterward?
 You’ll taste even more Romanian dishes and connect with other excited tourist fellows.

 Sure, the idea of spending a whole Valentine’s Day in Romania may seem a bit outlandish at first.
 But this country has one of the best natural scenery Europe has to offer.

 That makes Romania a ‘romantic’ destination, even though a rather unlikely one.